vippsas/vipps-developers/settlements/README.md

 SFTP-users are created, associated with a public key, and given access to the reports of one or more merchants.
 The reports are generated dynamically upon request.

+These reports do not contain personal details of the customers.

 Details: See the [sftp-report-service](sftp-report-service/) folder.